Public Health DEPARTMENT

 - For Governor Lamont’s Executive Orders, Click Here

-- For the latest CDC COVID-19 information, Click Here
+- For the latest CDC Guidance, Click Here

-CVS Health Announces the Opening of 25 New Drive-Thru COVID-19 Test Sites in Connecticut
+CVS Health Opens 25 Drive-Thru COVID-19 Test Sites in Connecticut

-These new sites will utilize self-swab tests and will be available to individuals meeting Centers for Disease Control and Prevention criteria, in addition to age guidelines.
+These test sites will utilize self-swab tests and will be available to individuals meeting Centers for Disease Control and Prevention criteria, in addition to age guidelines.

 Patients must register in advance beginning Friday, May 15 to schedule an appointment.
 Click Here to schedule a testing appointment.
 Patients will be required to stay in their cars and directed to the pharmacy drive-thru window where they will be provided with a test kit and given instructions; a CVS Pharmacy team member will observe the self-swab process to ensure it is done properly.
 Tests will be sent to an independent, third-party lab for processing and the results will be available in approximately three days.
 Testing will not take place inside any retail locations.
 CVS Pharmacy, HealthHUB and MinuteClinic will continue to serve customers and patients.